mormond/CommercialMarketplaceLab/lab4-vmoffer.md

 ## Apply custom configuration and scheduled tasks as required

-To make things more realistic, we will add a web server and a startup task to our VM offer.
+To simulate a real workload, we will add a web server and a startup task to our VM offer.

-1. To install the NGINX web server, run the following command in the VM.
+1. To install the NGINX web server, run the following command in the VM:

    ```bash
    sudo apt-get -y install nginx